wzf2000/MACRec/readme.md

 - `reflexion4rec/`: The source foleder.
     - `agents/`: All agent classes defined here.
-    - `environments/`: Environment for each task defined here.
+    - `dataset/`: All dataset preprocessing method.
-    - `evaluation/`: The pipeline and basic function for evaluation the model.
+    - `evaluation/`: The pipeline and basic class for evaluation the model.
     - `llms/`: The wrapper for LLMs (both API and open source LLMs).
     - `prompts/`: Some functions for getting the prompts.
-    - `rl/`: The datasets for the RLHF are defined here.
+    - `rl/`: The datasets and reward function for the RLHF are defined here.
     - `tasks/`: For external function call (e.g. main.py).
     - `utils/`: Some useful functions are defined here.
 - `config/`: The config folder.